sumo10451/group14/README.md

 3. Figure out the technologies, tools, pipelines, and programming languages that will be needed to build the application.
 4. Getting familiarized with the tools, languages, and technologies.

+## Observations and further work after iteration 1:
+We will be working again on CUDA, and we will be focusing on passing on a manual input to our API using a static webpage and try to display our output in a webpage and making it accessible, to the internet

 ### Iteration 2:
 1. working with the model and testing the model for any issues.
 2. check if there can be any changes made to the model to improve its accuracy.